devopsguytm/nodejs-tekton/README.md

 In order to run these tutorials, you need an [IBM Cloud account](https://cloud.ibm.com/registration).

+IBM Cloud offers a free Kubernetes 1.16 cluster for 1 month for testing purposes and a free of license Red Hat OpenShift 4.3.5 beta cluster.
+Also, you recieve by default a free IBM Cloud Image Registry with 512MB storage and 5GB Pull Trafic each month.

 ---

 ## Deploy NodeJs Application using Tekton and Jenkins Pipeline